ben-khong/floodgate-go/README.md

-# Distributed Rate Limiter
+# Distrl

-A rate limiter built in Go that controls how many requests a client can make to an API.
+Distrl is a rate limiter built in Go that controls how many requests a client can make to an API.
 It uses Redis to share counters across multiple servers, so limits are enforced consistently no matter which server handles the request.

 ---